CWFriends/CodeWithFriends/content/settings/default-content.md

 ---
 title: Code with Friends
-description: Learn new things!
+description: "Learn new things!
 Make cool stuff!
 Have fun!
-Do all that, with an online community of friends.
+Do all that, with an online community of friends. "
 logo: /img/badge.png
 image: /img/frame-5.png
 masthead-size: Tiled